-It includes the ancient level of history, medieval, and modern level of history with National Movement of India.
+It includes the ancient level of history, medieval, and modern levels of history with the National Movement of India.

 Here, you’ve to prepare for all the geographical aspects of India if you are looking to crack UPSC IPS services.
-Apart from that, you need to fetch the subject information about the world geography to make increase your knowledgebase.
+Apart from that, you need to fetch the subject information about world geography to make increase your knowledge base.